Chart Color Schemes

 Mundijong features high concentrations of family households, with a fairly typical median household size

 Family households account for 85.2% of all households, including 43.5% couples with children, 32.1% couples without children, and 9.0% single parent families.
-Non-family households constitute the remaining 14.8%, with lone person households at 13.1% and group households comprising 1.8%.
-The median household size is 3.0 people, which aligns with the Greater Perth average.
+Non-family households make up the remaining 14.8%, with lone person households at 13.1% and group households comprising 1.8%.
+The median household size is 3.0 people, which matches the Greater Perth average.

 Frequently Asked Questions - Households